CDCgov/phdi/.github/ISSUE_TEMPLATE/geocoding_beta_partner.md

 ---

-name: Register for the Geocoding Beta Program
+name: 'Register for the Geocoding Beta Program'
-about: Subsidized Geocoding Services for State, Territorial, Local and Tribal Health departments.
+about: 'Subsidized Geocoding Services for State, Territorial, Local and Tribal Health departments.'
-title: [Affiliated Jurisdiction] Geocoding Beta Program
+title: '[Affiliated Jurisdiction] Geocoding Beta Program'
 labels: 'geocoding-beta'
-assignees: @millzpaugh,@NagelaNukuna
+assignees: '@millzpaugh,@NagelaNukuna'

 ---
 Thank you for your interest in PHDI’s Geocoding Beta Partnership!
 See full details about the beta [here](https://github.com/CDCgov/phdi/blob/main/docs/geocoding_pilot/overview.md){:target="_blank"}.
 Please add your jurisdiction to the title placeholder `[Affiliated Jurisdiction]` and fill in the information below.
 We will be in touch shortly with next steps.